bm98/SConnectLogReader/README.md

 ## SConnectLogReader:
-WinForms App using the library to create some useful insights
+WinForms Demo App using the library to create some useful insights
 The app can handle logs up to about 1Mio lines but will fail with OutOfMemory if the input log is too big - an no check is made for that case...

 ### You may build and extend as needed

 ![ClientList](https://raw.githubusercontent.com/bm98/SConnectLogReader/refs/heads/main/Doc/ClientList.png "Client List")
 ![ExceptionView](https://raw.githubusercontent.com/bm98/SConnectLogReader/refs/heads/main/Doc/ExceptionView.png "Exception View")